Wendougee Data S Espresso Machine Review

 Introducing the Wendougee Data S

 It was June 2025, when I first noticed the Wendougee Data S, at the World of Coffee expo in Geneva Switzerland.
-In fact, I was quite amazed by all of the products at this Chinese booth, and was surprised I hadn’t hear of them before.
+In fact, I was quite amazed by all of the products at this Chinese booth, and was surprised I hadn’t heard of them before.

 The Data S is a very sleek looking, modern yet traditional espresso machine, with some excellent features.
 I was very much drawn to the saturated brew group, sitting front and center as the face of the machine.
 It is encased in a polished metal surround, with Wendougee branded on the black dial of the top.